zzlin237/dco-benchmark/data/ERADME.md

 * DDCopq: `./data/ddc/batch_opq.sh`, after the index is established
 * Establish the corresponding index using the preprocessed data

-Note: The IP measurement method can be achieved by normalizing the datasets, except for FDScanning and DDCres, which can be used dirctly.
+Note: The IP measurement method can be achieved by normalizing the datasets (`./src/script/hnsw_normalize.sh`), except for FDScanning and DDCres, which can be used dirctly.